gamernetwork/gastatsdash/docs/settings.rst

 You should put all the relevant Youtube Analytics settings in here.

- - path to client secrets file
+ - Path to client secrets file
- - content owner id
+ - Content owner id
- - dictionary of channel names and IDs
+ - Dictionary of channel names and IDs

 See an example at ``Statsdash/Youtube/config.py-example``